Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Evaluation

-Importantly, in a previous study~\cite{pang2019crystal} the epitopes responsible for binding human IgE were identified through mutagenesis experiments (K10, K26, K42, E43, K46, and K48).
-However, the mutagenesis results from this study indicate moderate evidence that E7 plays a role in binding IgE and the E7A mutation abrogates severe symptoms in a majority of mice.
-Designed binders frequently contact epitope-proximal residues such as E24 and F10 (Fig. ~\autoref{fig:evaluation}D-E), with the caveat that our construct lacks the N-terminus from the previous work (i.e. K10 is K9 and K26 is K25).
-This result, taken together with the dramatic improvements in binding free energy, serves to bolster support for the increasing use of agentic frameworks to supplant existing workflow-type experiments, enabling rapid and intelligent hypothesis generation, experiment testing and validation.
+Designed binders frequently contact epitope-proximal residues such as E24 and F10 (~\autoref{fig:evaluation}F-G), with the caveat that our construct lacks the N-terminus from the previous work (i.e. K10 is K9 and K26 is K25).
+This result, taken together with the dramatic improvements in binding free energy (~\autoref{fig:evaluation}E), serves to bolster support for the increasing use of agentic frameworks to supplant existing workflow-type experiments, enabling rapid and intelligent hypothesis generation, experiment testing and validation.